ItharDev/RPG-Viewer-Client/README.md

 ![Downloads](https://img.shields.io/github/downloads/ItharDev/RPG-Viewer-Client/total)

 Welcome to the RPG Viewer Client!
 This application works hand-in-hand with the [RPG Viewer Server](https://github.com/ItharDev/RPG-Viewer-Server).
-If the Client is the wizard, the Server is its tower — one doesn't do much without the other.

 This guide will walk you through everything you need to know, from setup to running full-fledged digital adventures.